SpoC: Spoofing Camera Fingerprints: Proposed Method

 Our goal is to be agnostic to any signature-based camera model identifier; i.e., we want more than inserting adversarial noise to fool a specific identifier.
 To this end, we train a CNN through a reformulated GAN schema.
 Specifically, our proposal involves the use of three networks: a generator, a discriminator and an embedder.
 These are described in the following, and depicted in Fig.\ref{fig:generator_losses}.

 \paragraph{Generator:} The Generator, $G(\cdot)=T_M(\cdot)$, has the goal of introducing traces of a specific camera model $M$ into the input image, while preserving the semantic content.
 We adopt an architecture formed by $7$ convolutional layers.
-The output of the last layer is summed to the input image and then a hyperbolic tangent is applied to enforce valid color values (all images are in $[-1,1]$).
+The output of the last layer is summed to the input image and then a hyperbolic tangent is applied to limit the values of the output in the same range used for the input images, the range is equal to $[-1,1]$.
 Note that, before entering the generator, the input image is Gaussian filtered with $\sigma=0.4$ to remove possible high-frequency imperfections, such as checkerboard artifacts.

 \paragraph{Discriminator:} In conventional GANs, the discriminator, $D(\cdot)$, is required to distinguish real from generated images, with the aim of pushing the generator to improve over time.
 Accordingly, we could ask the discriminator to separate the sets $\R$, real images of the target camera model, and $G(\S)$, modified synthetic images.
 Instead, we train it to tell apart $\R$ from both $G(\S)$ and $\S$, the set of original synthetic images.
 By doing so, the generator is encouraged not only to introduce traces of the target camera model, but also to remove traces peculiar of synthetic images.
 We use a patch-based discriminator \cite{Isola2017} realized as a fully-convolutional network with a fixed first layer.
 The fixed layer takes as input the RGB image and returns 9 channels, which are the original RGB components and their third-order horizontal and vertical derivatives.
-In practice, this first layer extracts the so-called image residuals, which highlight discriminating camera traces, speeding-up the network convergence \cite{Tuama2016}.
+In practice, this first layer extracts the image residuals, which highlight discriminating camera traces, speeding-up the network convergence \cite{Tuama2016}.

 \paragraph{Embedder:} In addition to a generator and discriminator, we use an embedder, $E(\cdot)$.
 This network is pre-trained off-line, using images drawn from many camera models, to extract a compact 512-dimensional feature vector.
 It is trained using a triplet-loss \cite{Schroff2015} with the goal of obtaining the same feature vector for all images acquired by the same camera model.
 Therefore, it provides a compact, model-specific, representation of the image, independent of the current data.
 For the embedder, we use the same fixed first layer used for the discriminator.